 Wendy Buckingham / Creator, Life Coaching Professionally

-So my take on choosing your own coaching speciality is not to be too narrow in your definition.
+So my suggestion on choosing your own coaching speciality is not to be too narrow in your definition.
 By all means “identify the need” or “identify the pain” as you will often be advised by niche experts, but realise that the separation is rarely, if ever, that simple.

 I've found that often, what also comes up in personal goal setting is "I could also do with losing some weight".
 So based on my book Be Your Own Goals Coach I've created a page specifically designed to help you coach your clients to achieve success with their Weight Loss Goals.

 This is one of the biggest coaching niches and covers a wide area of career and job issues.